 The designs have been warmly welcomed by Cornwall Chamber of Commerce.
 Chief Executive Kim Conchie said: “The rapidly changing face of the High Street means we really need to think what they are for and how we can put them back at the heart of communities.
 The Duchy of Cornwall is doing just that at Nansledan and we think many of the principles they are using can be applied elsewhere.”

-Geoff Brown, Cornwall Council cabinet member for transport said: “As Cornwall Council’s portfolio-holder for transport and a local Newquay Cornwall Councillor for many years, I look forward to the opening of the new High Street through Nansledan.
+Geoff Brown, Cornwall Council cabinet member for transport said: “As Cornwall Council’s portfolio-holder for transport and a local Newquay Cornwall Councillor for many years, I look forward to the opening of the new Market Street through Nansledan.
 It will benefit residents and form a key element of the Newquay Strategic Route, linking the A392 at Hendra through to Hendra Road via Trevenson Road and also to Cornwall Airport Newquay and the Aerohub Enterprise Zone.
 In doing so, this will provide much needed new infrastructure to deliver new homes, jobs, health provision and education through this key scheme for Newquay that has long been an objective of Cornwall Council.”

 A recent survey by Penryn-based market research company PFA Research into shopping habits in Cornwall showed that 87% of people make an effort to shop locally but they feel deterred by limited choice, parking and poor access to their local high street.
 The three most popular shops for those who have visited their high street in the last month were a pharmacy, bakery and minimarket.